phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1032908
-#Number of Trump Tweets: 327062
+#Number of Trump Tweets: 327385
+#Number of Cruz Tweets: 220591
-#Number of Clinton Tweets: 215904
+#Number of Clinton Tweets: 216175
-#Number of Sanders Tweets: 144114
+#Number of Sanders Tweets: 144267
-#Number of Rubio Tweets: 54171
+#Number of Rubio Tweets: 54250
 #Number of Jeb!
-Tweets: 43423
+Tweets: 43471
-#Number of Carson Tweets: 15270
+#Number of Carson Tweets: 15292
-#Number of Kasich Tweets: 11480
+#Number of Kasich Tweets: 11505
-#Total Number of Tweets:
-#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---